ParamPatel207/docr_sample/README.md

         docker push registry.digitalocean.com/sample-go/add_sample:${{steps.github-sha.outputs.sha}}
 ```
 **Note: Always use unique tag names to push image to the DigitalOcean Container Registry.
 This will allow you to deploy your application without delay. [ref](https://docs.digitalocean.com/products/container-registry/quickstart/)**
-- Second user needs to run the following command to deploy the app to DigitalOcean App Platform:

 ## How its using DigitalOcean App Platform App Actions?